mcellteam/mcell/libmcell/documentation/generated/model.rst

      | For each key k in the parameter_overrides, if it is defined in the BNGL's parameters section,
      | its value is ignored and instead value parameter_overrides[k] is used.

+   * | observables_output_format: CountOutputFormat = CountOutputFormat.AUTOMATIC_FROM_EXTENSION
+     | Selection of output format.
+Default setting uses automatic detection
+     | based on contents of the 'observables_path_or_file' attribute.

   | Loads sections\: molecule types, reaction rules, seed species, and observables from a BNGL file
   | and creates objects in the current model according to it.